CTMM-TraIT/CLUC-Data/README.md

 ## What is CLUC dataset

-Cell Line Use Case (CLUC) Dataset is a bunch of privacy-free high-throughput biomolecular profiling data provided by TraIT.
+Cell Line Use Case (CLUC) Dataset is a set of privacy-free high-throughput biomolecular profiling data provided by TraIT.
 This dataset serves as test data for developing and testing data management systems of translational research without the issues of privacy.
-The dataset includes results obtained from various high-resolution molecular profiling technology, such as microarrays, next generation sequencing and tandem mass spectrometry.
-Both raw and processed data have been made available for testing purposes of biomedical research IT platforms.
+The dataset includes results obtained from various high-resolution molecular profiling technology, such as microarrays, next generation sequencing and tandem mass spectrometry for several human cell-lines.
+Both the raw and processed data have been made available for testing purposes of biomedical research IT platforms.

 ![The content of the dataset](https://github.com/CicoZhang/CLUC-Data-HomePage/blob/master/pics/cluc.png)

 ## Raw CLUC data

 The raw data are made public in EGA via this [link](https://ega-archive.org/studies/EGAS00001001476).
-You need to contact EGA Helpdesk for the access to the data.
+You need to contact EGA Helpdesk for access to the data.

-Alternatively, you can get the whole copy of raw data from [Beehub](https://beehub.nl/TraIT-Datateam/Data/Cell%20Line%20use%20case/).
+Alternatively, you can get a copy of all raw data from [Beehub](https://beehub.nl/TraIT-Datateam/Data/Cell%20Line%20use%20case/).
 You need to contact TraIT service desk for the authorisation.

 ## Processed CLUC data